 Step 2: Access the Reconciliation Tool

-3. Choose the bank account you want to reconcile.
-Make sure you’re working with the correct account!
+3. Choose the bank account that you wish to reconcile.
+It’s important to select the correct account.

 Step 3: Enter Statement Details